2600hz/kazoo/doc/installation.md

 ### Packages Required

+Erlang/OTP is required for both run time and build time.
+Usually the official Erlang package provided by your distribution is not up-to-date, please follow [Erlang](#erlang) section to install it from source code or using other options.

+* Kazoo version 4.3 requires Erlang version 19 specifically 19.3.x
+* Kazoo version 5 (master) requires Erlang version 21+

 #### Build time requirement

-Erlang/OTP is required for both run time and build time.
-Usually the official Erlang package provided by your distribution is enough if it is up-to-date, otherwise please follow [Erlang](#erlang) section to install it from source code.

-* Kazoo v4.3 requires Erlang version 19
-* Kazoo v5 (master) requires Erlang version 21+

-Other required packages are as follow:

 * General Linux development build packages (GNU Make v4+ is recommended):
     * `autoconf`, `automake`, `make`, `gcc`